macuriels/portfolio/content/project/international-sanctions-network/index.md

 ## Data Wrangling

-This analysis omits and summarizes several variables from the original dataset.
-The data wrangling results in a table with nodes and edges (countries and sanctioning relationships, respectively).
+The analysis in this article omits and summarizes several variables from the GSDB.
+Multiple data wrangling operations are performed to yield a table with nodes and edges (countries and sanctioning relationships, respectively).

 {{< spoiler text="*Click to view the data wrangling operations*" >}}